Mercedes-Benz R107 · 280–560 SL · 1971–1989

 How the diagnostics were written

-Every decision tree is hand-authored from platform knowledge of the M117.967, R107 chassis, KE-Jetronic (CIS-E) fuel injection, the 722.3 four-speed automatic, the Bosch 2U ABS unit, and the pushbutton ACC climate control.
+Decision trees are hand-authored from platform knowledge of the R107 chassis, the M110 / M116 / M117 engine families, KE-Jetronic (CIS-E) and earlier D-Jetronic fuel injection, the 722.3 four-speed automatic, the Bosch 2U ABS unit, and the pushbutton ACC climate control.
 Where a step has a published reference — torque value, voltage spec, vacuum reading — the leaf cites it.
+Year/model fitment is noted on each leaf.

 These trees are a diagnostic aid.
-They are not a manual replacement, and they do not cover every failure mode of a 38-year-old car.
-When in doubt, defer to the factory service manual.
+They are not a manual replacement, and they do not cover every failure mode of a 35–55-year-old car.
+When in doubt, defer to the factory service manual for your specific year and market.

 Parts links

-Supplier pills (FCP Euro, AutohausAZ, RockAuto, Pelican Parts) point at pre-filled search URLs on each vendor's site.
-Clicks route through an internal /api/go redirect so we can log which references actually get used and prune dead links.
+Supplier pills (ECS Tuning, Amazon, eBay, VEVOR) point at direct product pages when we have one curated and pre-filled search URLs otherwise.
+Clicks route through an internal /api/go redirect so the site can log which references actually get used and prune dead links over time.

 Affiliate disclosure

 No affiliate programs are active right now.
-Supplier pills route through /api/go for click logging only — no referral or tracking parameters are appended to the destination URLs, and 560 SL Workshop earns no commission.
+Supplier pills route through /api/go for click logging only — no referral or tracking parameters are appended to the destination URLs, and R107 Workshop earns no commission.

 Disclaimer